-At the time a family becomes ineligible for the Family Independence Program or Section 1931 Medical Assistance benefits, InRhodes examines the case for potential eligibility for extended MA and provides an MAXT pop-up window accordingly.
+At the time a family becomes ineligible for cash assistance or Section 1931 Medical Assistance benefits, InRhodes examines the case for potential eligibility for extended MA and provides an MAXT pop-up window accordingly.
 The eligibility technician must verify and confirm, whether:

 - o the family has a child living in the home who is under the age of eighteen (18) or between the age of eighteen (18) and nineteen (19) if the child is a full-time student in a secondary school, or at the equivalent level of vocational or technical training, and is reasonably expected to complete the program before or in the month of his/her nineteenth (19th) birthday.
+A student attending summer school full time, as defined by school authorities, is considered a full-time student for these purposes; and,

+- o eligibility for cash assistance or Section 1931 Medical Assistance coverage was discontinued because of earned income of a caretaker relative or other member of the family due to:

+- employment;

+- increased hours of employment; or,

+- an increase in wages.

+NOTE:

-A student attending summer school full time, as defined by school authorities, is considered a full-time student for these purposes; and, - eligibility for the Family Independence Program or Section 1931 Medical Assistance coverage was discontinued because of earned income of a caretaker relative or other member of the family due to: - employment; - increased hours of employment; or, - an increase in wages. - NOTE: Extended Medical Assistance is not provided to any individual who has been legally determined to be ineligible for the Family Independence Program because of fraud at any time during the last prior six months in which the family received benefits.
+Extended Medical Assistance is not provided to any individual who has been legally determined to be ineligible for cash assistance because of fraud at any time during the last prior six months in which the family received benefits.

-Families who meet this initial criteria are eligible to receive Medical Assistance beyond the loss of health coverage provided to those families receiving Section 1931 MA or medical assistance benefits concurrently with the Family Independence Program provided they continue to meet the additional requirements described in Section 0342.50.15.
+Families who meet this initial criteria are eligible to receive Medical Assistance beyond the loss of health coverage provided to those families receiving Section 1931 MA or medical assistance benefits concurrently with cash assistance provided they continue to meet the additional requirements described in Section 0342.50.15.